clpo13/cat2/README.md

 ## Building

-Building from source requires CMake 3.5 or greater.
+Building from source requires a C compiler and CMake 3.5 or greater.
 In the top-level source directory, run the following:

 ```bash
 mkdir build && cd build